keelback-code/wwww/README.md

 #### Owner/staff member

-As a staff member, I can add products to my shop so that users can see the products I have available.
+As a **staff member**, I can add products to my shop so that users can see the products I have available.

 staff edit and delete

-As a staff member, I can control stock levels so that I do not accidentally over or undersell a product.
+As a **staff member**, I can control stock levels so that I can control the amount of products I sell.

-As a staff member, I will be notified by email if an order comes in so that I can action the sale.
+As a **staff member**, I will be notified by email if an order comes in so that I can action the sale.

-As a staff member, I can view my orders and see the current order status so that I know if there is an order I have to process.
+As a **staff member**, I can view my orders and see the current order status so that I know if there is an order I have to process.

+As a **staff member** I can **change the status of an order** so that **I can communicate to other staff that the order has been actioned**.

-As a staff member, I can easily provide the site privacy policy so that I can communicate with users and increase the legitimacy of my website.
+As a **staff member**, I can easily provide the site privacy policy so that I can communicate with users and increase the legitimacy of my website.

 Clear design

 Ts and Cs prominent in footer

-As a staff member, I can use web marketing to increase traffic to my site.
+As a **staff member**, I can use web marketing to increase traffic to my site.

-As a staff member, I can add blog posts to my site so that I can show expertise on the subject and correspond with my web marketing.
+As a **staff member**, I can add blog posts to my site so that I can show expertise on the subject and correspond with my web marketing.

+As a **staff member** I can **edit/delete posts** so that **users can see the correct information**.

-As a staff member, I will be provided with search engine optimisation for my site so that I can receive increased traffic and sales.
+As a **staff member**, I will be provided with search engine optimisation for my site so that I can receive increased traffic and sales.

 As a **staff member** I can **offer a shipping discount to users who sign up for accounts** so that **I receive more users who are more likely to make a purchase/multiple purchases**.

+As a **staff member** I can **easily contact the developers to add a custom product** so that **I can add new products to the site**.

 User/Owner

-As a user/staff member, I can sign in and out intuitively so that I can use the website easily.
+As a **user/staff member**, I can sign in and out intuitively so that I can use the website easily.

-As a user/staff member, I can navigate the website easily and intuitively.
+As a **userstaff member**, I can navigate the website easily and intuitively.

 ### Design and UX